-Actress and celebrity recently went for an eyebag removal surgery with Dr Samuel Ho in Singapore.
+Actress and celebrity recently went for an eyebag removal surgery with a plastic surgeon in Singapore.
 The below is a transcription of her video experience.

 Atiqah: Hi, I’m Atiqah Suhaime.
-I’m now at Allure Plastic Surgery to get my eye bags done.
+I’m now going to get my eye bags done.
 So for all my life people have been talking about my eyebags.
 I have it genetically.
 My mom has it, my brother has it, my niece has it… she’s only 2 years old and she has eyebags!
 So while I’m having this short break, I’m going to do something to my eyebags and let it go.

 Surgery is done inside so there are zero scars and no bruising.

 Atiqah: This is it!
 This is it, I’m going in!
 See you after 2 weeks!
 I’m going in!

 Atiqah: Ok so everything went fine, I’m perfectly normal.

 And it wasn’t painful at all, I’m so surprised.
 I was thinking about butterflies and the next moment I know I was already gone.
 And after that it feels like 5 minutes and they woke me up.
 And I’m like it’s done?
 I don’t feel any pain at all!

 Hi everyone, I’m ready to take off these bandages.I’m so excited!I’m waiting for the doctor… Hi!